ggatward/soe-ci-pipeline/README.md

 ### Building the Development SOE

+The first time you build the SOE, the initial artefacts will be generated and pushed to the Satellite server.
+One thing that needs to be done AFTER this first build is to associate the Development SOE Kickstart template with the Development SOE hostgroups, so that the test build hosts will kickstart from the DEV products.
+This is done by editing the SOE_dev_kickstart template and setting the association tab to contain not only the relvant OS selections, but also the development host group and environments.

 When you are ready to test the SOE in the DEVELOPMENT environment, simply run the 'Server SOE' job from the SOE folder.
 Alternatively, you can use the 'Run' button from the 'Dev SOE Pipeline' view.
 The build will progress along the pipeline, with all configured test hosts being rebuilt in parallel.
 Once the hosts are built, they will have the test cases run against them.
 Only if *ALL* of the hosts test cases pass will the Dev build be marked as successful.